County and medical profession organize mobile vaccination services

-This is intended to support the general practitioners in Waldeck-Frankenberg.
+This is intended to support the GP practices in Waldeck-Frankenberg.
 Anyone whose second vaccination was six months ago can be vaccinated as part of the additional offer.
 Of course, first and second vaccinations are still possible.
 "Corona is currently raging more fiercely than ever.
-The demand for vaccinations is high," said First District Commissioner and County Health Officer Karl-Friedrich Frese.
-"To assist primary care physicians with the vaccination campaign, we will open five mini-vaccination centers countywide beginning next week.
-Every eligible person should receive a vaccination on request - and as quickly as possible."
-In principle, the care mandate of the practicing medical profession should have clear priority.
+The demand for vaccinations is high," says Karl-Friedrich Frese, First District Commissioner and Head of the District Health Department.
+"In order to support GP practices in the vaccination campaign, we will open five mini-vaccination centres county-wide from next week on.
+Every eligible person should get a vaccination on request - and as quickly as possible."
+In principle, the care mandate of general practitioners should have clear priority.
 They remain the first point of contact for vaccinations.

-Five mini-vaccinators throughout the county
+Five mini-vaccinators throughout the district

 Korbach